jinghan23/NPHardEval/README.md

 We compare different foundation models' reasoning ability across task complexity and experimented with different prompt styles to understand their in-context learnability.
 Our study reveals a notable disparity in performance between closed-source and open-source models not only on general reasoning ability but also the disparity between "learning" and "mimicking".
 In particular, we found:

 * All models exhibit decreased accuracy and increased failure rates with rising task complexity, especially at NP-Hard levels.
-* The transition from P to NP-Complete complexity impacts the performance models differently
+* The transition from P to NP-Complete complexity impacts the performance models differently.
 * Closed-source models like GPT 4 Turbo and Claude 2 maintain consistent performance across difficulty levels of in-context examples, indicating robust learning from few-shot examples, while open-source models vary in adaptability.